 How to Text

 When using text in a video, keep it short.
 Don’t tax your audience with too much reading.
 Text will also lose its emphasis if it’s constantly on-screen.
-Choose the moments you want to highlight with text and let elements like video and narration do the rest.
+Choose the moments you want to highlight with text and let elements like footage and narration do the rest.

 Spacing is important in a video.
-Put text where it makes sense and not covering interesting or essential video.
+Put text where it makes sense and not covering interesting or essential visuals.
 Text can stand alone with a neutral background if it’s the focus of the production, or it can sit in a place that doesn’t interfere with the accompanying footage.

 Make text easy to read by choosing the right font in the right colour.
 This is a time when size matters.
 Make the text big enough to read, but not so big that it feels like shouting.
 And consider how other typography elements like outline and kerning affect ease of reading.